Best Zoos and Aquariums in California From North to South

 A keeper tells guests about meerkats.

-A keeper tells guests about meerkat upkeep during a Keeper Talk.
+A keeper tells guests about meerkat upkeep during a Keeper Talk during one of my visits.